 A look back on the largest greenfield music festival in the world

-This week saw the release of the full line-up for Glastonbury 2017 with the all important set times.
-Topping the bill over the weekend will be Radiohead, Foo Fighters and Ed Sheeran, and as usual the festival will be showcasing some of the best musical talent there is.
-To mark the occasion we thought we’d take you on a trip down memory lane, with a look back at every Glastonbury poster since it started in 1970.
+Glastonbury Festival turns 47 years old today.
+To mark the occasion, we thought we’d take you on a trip down memory lane, with a look back at every Glastonbury poster since it started in 1970.

 Tickets to the first ever festival could be nabbed for just £1.
 This got you into the festival, where iconic band The Kinks would be performing, and also got you free milk from the farm.
 (What a bargain!)